Array ( => default )

 Bring out your inner explorer with our Banff and Lake Louise travel guide

 Canada is packed with natural beauty, adventures and wonders that will awaken your inner explorer.
 Home to five major cities, Canada has managed to maintain its vast strips of wilderness including Banff National Park in Alberta.
 Lake Louise, a turquoise glacial lake, is what makes the park the phenomenon it is.
 Travellers from across the globe visit to share in one of the most remarkable sights in the Rockies.
-In this blog, Claire shares her Banff and Lake Louise travel guide which will ensure your trip is one to remember.
+In this blog, Amy shares her Banff and Lake Louise travel guide which will ensure your holiday to Canada is one to remember.

 Seasons – Banff and Lake Louise